-Electronegativity measures an atom's ability to attract the electrons that bond the atom to another atom.
+Electronegativity is a measure ofan atom's ability to attract the electrons that bond the atom to another atom.
 There are several ways to calculate the electronegativity of an element; one way is the average between its ionization and electron affinity energies.
 Elements with high electronegativity, like fluorine, are more likely to pull the bonding electrons toward themselves when forming bonds.

 Trend: